vmware-archive/wavefront-slackbot/README.md

 # Wavefront Slackbot

-Whatfront Slackbot is a Slack integration for Wavefront that allows you to speak to Wavefront in a Slack channel to get quick answers to common metrics monitoring questions out of Wavefront
+Wavefront Slackbot is a Slack integration for Wavefront that allows you to speak to Wavefront in a Slack channel to get quick answers to common metrics monitoring questions out of Wavefront